Khalil09/NumberRecognition/README.md

 # Setup

-Execute the command "pip3 install -r requirements.txt", this will install all libs requiredby python3.
+Execute the command "pip3 install -r requirements.txt", this will install all libs required by python3.

 # Execution